ari-dasci/OD-MULTICAST/README.md

 The dataset used in this paper are:

 1. HandgunTrajectory is the dataset for training models to predict the trajectory of handguns in vidos.
+It contains five files:

 2. PistolDetection is the dataset used to train the handgun-detection model is available in: https://github.com/ari-dasci/OD-WeaponDetection/tree/master/Pistol%20detection